Unsecured email can easily be monitored and even altered as it travels through the Internet.

 OpenPGP is a widely deployed, time-tested, open protocol for asymmetric encryption, key distribution, and digital signatures.

-Our alternate webmail system provides full support for OpenPGP encryption and digital signatures.
+Our webmail system provides full support for OpenPGP encryption and digital signatures.
 You can also download free OpenPGP encryption tools and plug-ins for popular email programs from our OpenPGP tools page and use these to secure your communications with OpenPGP.
 We will happily assist you with using these tools, if you have any questions or need any help.

 We're working on a number of additional encryption services to provide enhanced privacy, which will be announced soon.